Amazon sues TikTok and Instagram influencers for allegedly selling fake luxury goods

 The two influencers would allegedly post links to Amazon listings for generic products, like wallets and purses, with no logo.
 With captions like “order this” and “get this,” they’d tell followers that the so-called “hidden links” were actually listings for products with fake logos from brands like Gucci and Disney, which violate Amazon’s policies against counterfeit goods, according to the complaint filed in Washington federal court.

-Kelly-Krejci and Fitzpatrick didn’t immediately respond to inquiries from Fast Company.
+Fitzpatrick didn’t immediately respond to an inquiry from Fast Company.

+Kelly-Krejci declined to comment saying she hadn’t yet seen Amazon’s legal filing.

 “These defendants were brazen about promoting counterfeits on social media and undermined the work of legitimate influencers,” said Cristina Posa, associate general counsel and director of Amazon’s Counterfeit Crimes Unit, in a statement.